-Because Richmont is a multi-campus community, email is a vital tool in disseminating information to students.
+Email is a vital tool in disseminating information to students.
 All Richmont students are issued a Richmont email address upon acceptance.
-Students are responsible to activate this email address and are expected to check the account on a daily basis.
+Students are responsible for activating this email address and are expected to check the account on a regular basis.